 In my last post I mentioned my friend who is having issues with his health and posted on Facebook the status, “nothing seems fair anymore.”
-It got an overwhelming response, because he has so many friends who love him, and also, i think because they are words that hit a cord with all of us.
+His post got an overwhelming response, because he has so many friends who love him, and also, i think because they are words that hit a cord with all of us.
 Because we all suffer, and we all cannot help but notice that some of us seem to suffer more than others.
 And what is that all about?
 How can we reconcile that we want things, but we don’t get the things that we want–other people get them.
 And the things we have, other people want: Jobs, respect, human rights, health, economic security, freedom from fear and pain.
 What can we do to avoid being overwhelmed by the UNFAIRNESS of it all?

 Last night I attended this mindfullness group I sometimes go to on campus after work.
-We had a guest speaker who was talking about–well, various things–but one of them was neuroplasticity, and how we can form new neural pathways and change our temperments and the way we think and feel about events and circumstances.
-Apparently, we (humans) through evolution, have developed a negative bias when we look at the world, because back in the day it wasn’t as important to remember all the nights that you ducked into a empty cave and had a nice nap or campfire with roasted elk-meat as it was to remember the one time you ducked into a cave and found a bear inside.
-While running like hell from the bear and sleeping shivering in the cold behind a rock was an unpleasant experience, you needed to remember that in order to avoid the bear cave in the future, and to stay vigilant for signs of bear when entering a new cave.
+We had a guest speaker who talked about neuroplasticity, and how we can form new neural pathways and change our temperments and the way we think and feel about events and circumstances.
+Apparently, through evolution, humans have developed a negative bias when we look at the world, because back in the day it wasn’t as important to remember all the nights that you ducked into a cave and it was empty so you had a good sleep or campfire with roasted elk-meat as it was to remember the one time you ducked into a cave and found a BEAR inside.
+The UNPLEASANT experience of running from the bear and shivering in the cold hiding behind a rock was the one you needed to remember in order to avoid the bear caves in the future!

 Nowadays, the “negative bias” doesn’t always serve us so well.
-If twenty people compliment your outfit but one person makes a snide remark–focusing on the negative thing might be unnecessary for survival, and just plain bad for your mood.
-All else being equal, why not think about the nice things that people said, and be happier, and maybe because you’re happier, you’ll be nicer, and maybe that will lead to better relationships…etc.
+Say twenty people compliment your outfit but one person makes a snide remark.
+In this case, focusing on the one negative comment is unnecessary for survival, and bad for your mood.
+All else being equal, why not think about the nice things that people said, and be happier?
+And maybe because you’re happier, you’ll be nicer and maybe that will lead to better relationships…etc.

 Scroll back up and click on that “Neuroplasticity” link.
 It’s a 2-minute video that’s interesting.